Tesla, Inc.: Phantom braking

 In February 2022, Tesla drivers reported a surge in "phantom braking" events when using Tesla Autopilot, which coincides with the automaker's removal of radar as a supplemental sensor in May 2021.
 In response, NHTSA opened an investigation the same month.
 In August 2022, a consumer class action was filed alleging that the Autopilot system in Tesla cars "contains a hazardous defect which causes the vehicle to suddenly and unintentionally brake".
 In November 2024, Tesla failed to persuade a US District Judge to dismiss the lawsuit.
 The next court date is January 7, 2025.

 In May 2023, German business newspaper Handelsblatt published a series of articles based on a trove of internal Tesla data submitted to them from informants.
 The 100 gigabytes of data "contain[ed] over 1,000 accident reports involving phantom braking or unintended acceleration" as well as complaints about Tesla Autopilot.
 Dutch authorities responded by saying they were investigating the company for possible data privacy violations.

 In February 2025, a German court declared Tesla Autopilot defective for normal use due to phantom braking issues.

 In February 2025, a group of Australian buyers sued Tesla with a class action over multiple issues like battery range, driving assistance, and phantom braking.

+In July 2026, the NHTSA ended their Tesla Phantom Braking probe as customer complaints fell.